Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Git.md

 **Refresh the `/etc/hosts` file**

-Note that the IP address of the Github changes frequently, and you should update the mapping information if the access slows down again.
+Note that the IP address of the Github changes frequently, and you should update the mapping information when it slows down again.

 ```bash
 $ sudo killall -HUP mDNSResponder